-This course will focus on using major marketing communication tools: advertising, direct marketing, the Internet, interactive media, sales promotion, public relations, personal selling, as well as social and consumer-driven media.
-Students will be expected to research and evaluate a company's marketing and promotional plan to create an effective communication plan.
+By focusing on using major marketing communication tools, students will explore advertising, direct marketing, the Internet, interactive media, sales promotion, public relations, personal selling, and social and consumer-driven media.
+After researching and evaluating a company's marketing and promotional plan, a communication plan will be developed.